-Before Omega and Zapata are obligated to complete the initial the purchase and sale of 9,268,292 Omega shares, certain closing conditions must be satisfied or waived, including in the case of the initial sale, the consummation of Omega's new debt financing described below.
+Before Omega and Zapata are obligated to complete the initial the purchase and sale of 9,268,292 Omega shares, certain closing conditions must be satisfied or waived.
 These conditions are described in this Information Statement in the section entitled "THE PROPOSED SALE OF OUR OMEGA SHARES - Description of the Terms of the Stock Purchase Agreement - Conditions to Closing of the Sale," "- Omega's Financing of the \$47.5 Million Purchase Price."